-Print everything you find, making sure that your browser is putting the date and time in the page footer.
-For this reason a printout is better than a screen grab, if harder on the forest.
+Save everything you find, making sure that you record the date and time you found it.
+For this reason a printout is still better than a screen grab, if harder on the forest.
 If you know how, you could make a screen grab and add your own date and time, but unscrupulous pirates (and is there any other kind?) know they could get lawyers to quibble - so we won't explain to those who don't know.

 How long has it been there?

-Copy and paste the URL of the page you have found into www.archive.org to look for earlier versions of the same page.
+Copy and paste the URL of the page you have found into the "WayBack machine" at web.archive.org to look for earlier versions of the same page.
 This allows you, with some patience, to find out how long the rip-off has been posted on the web.
-Print out the earliest version you can find.
+Save or print out the earliest version you can find.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to email@example.com please.
 You may find the glossary helpful.